bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

     &= \sum_{i=1}^n p_i \log(1/p_i) \\
     &= -\sum_{i=1}^n p_i \log(p_i) \tag{2}

-Eh voila!
+Et voila!
 The usual (non-intuitive) definition of entropy we all know and love.
 Note: When any of the probabilities are :math:`p_i=0`, you replace :math:`0\log(0)` with :math:`0`, which is consistent with the limit as :math:`p` approaches to 0 from the right.